Research reveals racial differences in perceptions of autism prior to diagnosis

 Internationally, around 1 in 68 children are now diagnosed with an autism spectrum disorder (ASD).
 ASD is a developmental disability that can cause significant social communication and behavioural challenges.

-recent study found that among the 934 parents who were surveyed, approximately 77% had children on the spectrum attending mainstream schools.
+A recent study found that among the 934 parents who were surveyed, approximately 77% had children on the spectrum attending mainstream schools.

 It also found that, in general, teachers only felt slightly confident in their ability to support students with autism, while parents were even less certain of teachers’ confidence to teach their children with autism.